 The other types of visa that are available to immigrants entering the United States are divided into multiple categories.
 The type an individual may obtain depends on his or her relation to a United States citizen or reason for entering the country.
 For example, visas numbered IR-1 through IR-5 are for immediate family members of United States citizens, such as their parents and children.
 SB-1 visas are for permanent resident aliens who left the country and failed to return while their green cards remained viable for reasons they could not control.
 Certain types of visa are only for individuals coming from certain countries, such as visas numbered F-21 through F-25, those numbered B-21 through B-25, and those numbered FX-1 through FX-3 and BX-1 through BX-3.
 There are 185 types of visas available to individuals seeking entry to the United States, many of which are only for individuals coming to the country for temporary reasons.

-Work with a Los Angeles Immigration Attorney
+Work with an Experienced Immigration Attorney

 You might not know which type of visa you need or how you can obtain it to take the next step toward becoming an American citizen.
-Determine what you need to do by seeking guidance from an experienced Los Angeles visa lawyer.
+Determine what you need to do by seeking guidance from an experienced visa lawyer.
 At The Law Offices of Joshua L. Goldstein, P.C., we are dedicated to working with recent immigrants and can help make the visa procurement and immigration processes easier for you.
 Contact our firm today to set up your initial legal consultation with Mr. Goldstein to learn more about the right type of visa for you.